Distracted Driving Lawyer

 You may also be able to pursue financial compensation from the distracted driver who caused your injuries and property damage.
 Personal injury law is usually a state matter.
 Therefore, your ability to recover financial damages likely depends on the law where the accident occurred.

-Often, though, personal injury matters proceed pursuant to a negligence theory.
+Often, though, personal injury matters proceed under a negligence theory.
 A negligence claim usually requires proving four elements:

 • Duty